Cheltenham Festival: Native River romps to Gold Cup success

 And Might Bite looked a serious contender for much of the race, before the 2016 Welsh National winner Native River stormed up the hill.

-Winning jockey Johnson smiled broadly after his second Gold Cup win, 18 years after his first on Looks Like Trouble.
+Johnson smiled broadly after his second Gold Cup win, 18 years after his first on Looks Like Trouble.
+He was, however, punished for misuse of the whip during the showpiece race - and was handed a seven-day ban and a fine of £6,550.

-And victory sealed a 203-1 double for Tizzard, who sidelines as a dairy farmer, after 33-1 shot Kilbricken Storm won the Albert Bartlett Novices' Hurdle on Kilbricken Storm.
+Victory sealed a 203-1 double for Tizzard, who also works as a dairy farmer, after 33-1 shot Kilbricken Storm won the Albert Bartlett Novices' Hurdle.

 Irish-trained horses, particularly the powerful stables of Gordon Elliott and Willie Mullins, have dominated the meeting.